HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/armory_meta.md

 ## Vault

-The Vault spawns in the top left of the Armory.
+The Vault spawns in the top left corner of the Armory.

 ### Outer Vault